 Satisfactory Academic Progress

 Federal regulations require the Office of Financial Aid to monitor the academic progress of all students toward the completion of their degree.
 Your complete EMU academic record is considered regardless of whether or not financial aid was received each semester.
 This monitoring process is called Satisfactory Academic Progress (SAP).
-Academic progress is evaluated each semester of enrollment using three factors:
+Academic progress is evaluated each semester of enrollment (including summer) using three factors:

 - Grade point average (GPA)